 Most people run a pool pump for at least eight hours during the day so that the filter system can do its work.

-During the summer, particularly if you have lots of children who are constantly in and out of the pool, can you imagine how inconvenient it would be to have to switch off the pool pump every time someone wanted to go in.
+During the summer, particularly if you have many children who are constantly in and out of the pool, can you imagine how inconvenient it would be to have to switch off the pool pump every time someone wants to go in?

 Public pools